-Student loan debt reaches $1.5 trillion—Is crisis around the corner?
+Student loan debt reaches $1.5 trillion — is a crisis around the corner?

 CHICAGO, Jan 23, 2019 — Colleges and universities are relying on debt at unprecedented levels to close the gap between the funding they need and the funding they have.
 At the same time, skyrocketing student loan debt is among the most significant financial risks for higher education institutions.